thisisdhruvchopra/DevOps-projects/k8s_deployment_explanation.md

   - A Pod can run one or more containers, and this section defines their behavior and configuration.

+## Rolling Update
-**Rolling Update** is the default deployment strategy in Kubernetes.
+It is the default deployment strategy in Kubernetes.
 It replaces old Pods with new ones incrementally to ensure high availability and zero downtime.

-## Key Concepts
+**Key Concepts**

 1. **Gradual Pod Replacement**: Old Pods are replaced incrementally, ensuring some Pods always remain available.
 2. **Rollback Support**: Easily rollback to a previous version if issues occur.